ofarar/stock-predictor2/investment_application_master.md

 >
 > What started as a side project to expose fake gurus has evolved into a global platform that empowers the honest ones.
 We are building the meritocracy that finance has always promised but never delivered.

+### Is the Founder 100% focused on the company?
+*Do the Founder(s) have other side jobs, run other companies, etc.?*

+> **Yes.**
+> The founder is **100% fully committed** to StockPredictorAI.
+There are no side jobs, other active ventures, or consulting gigs.
+The focus is singular: building the world's first verified prediction marketplace.

 ---

 ## 5. Use of Proceeds (Detailed)